bavouasoft/googlebooks/README.md

 ## How does it Work

-Search a books via the Google Books API by typing in a title and clicking on "Search".
+Search a book via the Google Books API by typing in a title and clicking on "Search".
 You have the option to View or Save a it to the Mongo backend.
 You can always come back to View the book saved and to Delete it from the backend.

 ## Technologies Used